 Acquired brain injury: causes, symptoms and self-help

 Acquired Brain Injury (ABI) is an umbrella term for brain damage occurring after birth, distinct from congenital or genetic conditions.
-They are a consequence of various neurological conditions and injuries which make acquired brain injury a complex category.
+ABI results from various neurological conditions and injuries which make acquired brain injury a complex category.
 Each individual with ABI has a different experience of rehabilitation and management, there is no one-size-fits-all method.
 Understanding its diverse causes, wide-ranging symptoms, and available self-help strategies is crucial for those affected and their support networks.

 Causes of acquired brain injury (ABI)

-The spectrum of causes for ABI is extensive.
+There are many different causes of ABI.
 It can be broadly categorised into:

 • Motor vehicle accidents: Collisions can cause significant head trauma.